Surface vs. Island: When Your Browser Should Stay Yours

 A vendor step between Chromium and your fleet

-When the Chromium project ships a security release, Chrome and Edge users absorb it on the upstream timeline.
-A forked-Chromium enterprise browser does not.
-The fix has to be ingested, re-applied over the fork's modifications, re-built, re-signed, released through the vendor's managed channel, and then picked up by the fleet.
+When Chromium ships a security release, Chrome and Edge users absorb it on the upstream timeline.
+A forked-Chromium browser does not: the fix must be ingested, re-applied over the fork's modifications, re-built, re-signed, released through the vendor's managed channel, and then picked up by the fleet.
+Palo Alto Networks publishes a monthly Chromium roll-up for Prisma Access Browser (PAN-SA-2026-0007) for exactly this reason.
+Island, Mammoth, Surf, and every other fork vendor are on the same cycle.

 A cloud management plane you do not run